Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 ## Prepare your local environment

 This section explains how to prepare your local environment to mirror your dbt project environment.
-If you already have your local environment set up, skip to the [next section](#set-environment-variables-locally).
+If you already have your local environment set up, you don't need to do anything here.
+If you haven't yet set up your local environment, follow the steps in the [later section](#set-environment-variables-locally).

 If you're a <Constant name="dbt_platform" /> user new to the extension or VS Code/Cursor, you'll need to set up your local environment to mirror your <Constant name="dbt_platform" /> environment and follow these steps.